National Executive Committee

 Wales: Mid and West – Hannah Lodder

-She has been involved in Women in the Fire Service for many years and loves the support and to be part of a great group of women.
-Her current role is Wales Regional representative for WFS.
+She has been involved in Women in the Fire Service for many years and loves the support and being part of a great group of women.
+She is 1 of 3 Regional Representatives located within Wales, and holds the position in Mid-West Wales.

 Wales: South – Clare Amor